 During his 2005 inaugural address, Mayor Walt Maddox established the core belief that all academically at-risk four-year-old children deserve a highly effective pre-k education.
 Within weeks, Maddox and the City Council established the Pre-K Task Force representing stakeholders from across the community to investigate the feasibility of turning this belief into reality.
 The Task Force evolved into the Tuscaloosa Pre-K Initiative and now serves more than 470 at-risk preschool students.

 The Mayor’s Cup is one of the most rewarding events I have been a part of as your mayor.
-It brings the community together, united in health and wellness, supporting our children.
+It brings the community together, united in health and wellness, while supporting our children.

-Since the inaugural Mayor’s Cup in 2007, we've raised an astounding $247,000 to provide resources for at-risk preschoolers throughout the Tuscaloosa area.
+Since the inaugural Mayor’s Cup in 2007, we've raised an astounding $295,000 to provide resources for at-risk preschoolers throughout the Tuscaloosa area.
 The Mayor's Cup is a simple, fun way for the entire community to get together and get involved in supporting education.
-With over a 1,500 participants last year, we are making a difference with every stride we take.
+With over 1,000 participants last year, we are making a difference with every stride we take.

 The Tuscaloosa Pre-K Initiative, which focuses on 27 pre-k classrooms and more than 470 preschool students, is important to the educational growth in our community.
 Pre-k students are not only more prepared for kindergarten, but they also have higher rates of success throughout school.
 This gives at-risk children a base for a successful scholastic career.